 3. Water-proof your Roof

 If you are planning to start a garden on the terrace, ensure to water-proof your roof, so that your house doesn’t suffer any damage.
 These days, a lot of waterproofing products are available in the market, simply take your pick.
 Additionally, also ensure that you have a proper drainage system in place.

 Once you waterproof your terrace, it is time to divide the area into slots.
 The layout will help you understand what goes where.

 5. Start Slow

 Gardening is a slow process.
-Hence, don’t rush into it.
+Hence, please don’t rush into it.
 Instead, take baby steps.
 Begin with plants you are familiar with.
 If you are planning to grow vegetables, then begin with the ones that grow quickly and don’t require much exertion, for example, coriander, fenugreek, capsicum, spinach, and so on.
 Once you are confident enough, you can develop anything, even veggies, and fruits of your choice.
-Cover the area with bamboo in the event that you feel that sun is too harsh for the veggies.
+Cover the area with bamboo in the event that you feel that the sun is too harsh for the veggies.

 Happy gardening, everyone!